Springe zum Seiteninhalt

 NAT sessions: Four steps

-Within a safe, effective and short-term four-step process, guided by an easy-to-understand traffic light system, affected individuals are identified and significantly supported within just a few NAT sessions:
+Within a safe, effective and short-term four-step process, guided by an easy-to-understand traffic light evaluation system, burdened individuals are identified and significantly supported within just a few NAT sessions:

 Especially social peers, but also non-specialist providers from diverse health and social fields as well as individuals from the legal and educational sectors, and community helpers are invited to learn and offer NAT in their respective contexts.